 Intacct allows its users to have either a single-entity setup or a multi-entity setup.
 For multi-entity setups, MineralTree allows users to sync to either the root or one of the entities.
 This article explains the implications of syncing to the root versus syncing to a single entity under the root.

-A full admin user must be used to establish the initial connection; however, MineralTree users do not have to be Intacct users.
+A Web Service User with full admin permissions must be used to establish the initial connection; however, MineralTree users do not have to be Intacct users.

 Please see this article for further details on how to configure Intacct before the initial sync.
 In general, the following steps must be completed:

 - Add Mineraltree to Web Services Authorizations

 - Disable payment approvals

 - Enable duplicate numbering

 Multi-Entity Shared Intacct Company, Root Entity > MineralTree Company

 - All objects (bills, vendors, accounts, dimensions, credits, etc) owned by the root will be available in MineralTree.
 Invoices/bills captured/created in MineralTree will sync back at the root level.

 - This configuration is ideal for companies who currently carry out their AP functions within the root.